TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-formatting.md

               needed.

 # How to apply the formatting properties to the ViewDefinitions

-# DayViewDefinitionDayViewDefinition

-Let’s for example set the formatting properties of DayViewDefinition:
+# DayViewDefinitionDayViewDefinitionLet’s for example set the formatting properties of DayViewDefinition:

  __XAML__